Presenting at ICPS2019: Curiosity, Emotion and Word Acquisition; Deal with Null Results

 A brief introduction of the symposium: In hard-to-reach populations, it is especially difficult and time consuming to collect data, resulting in smaller sample sizes and inconclusive results.
 Therefore it is particularly important to understand what null results can mean.
 We discuss results from our own experimental data and how meta-analyses and Bayes factors can increase informativeness.

-Shirly also presented a poster titled ‘Asymmetric Emotion Perception in Toddlers’ Word Learning: Evidence for a Negativity Bias
+Shirly presented a poster titled ‘Asymmetric Emotion Perception in Toddlers’ Word Learning: Evidence for a Negativity Bias

 Poster description: we presented toddlers with a word learning task: an experimenter spoke in emotionally positive, negative or neutral tones.
 Eye tracking revealed that during training, toddlers looked more at neutrally labeled objects.
 At test, they showed retention of negatively and neutrally labeled objects.
 Perceived negative emotions influence learning novel word-object mappings.